-In addition to the proceedings and potential proceedings discussed above, the current standard in California for the maximum level of the contaminant hexavalent chromium in drinking water is 10 parts per billion (ppb).
-This standard is being challenged by the California Manufacturers and Technology Association (CMTA) as being lower than is required to protect public health.
-If the standard remains at 10 ppb, it will not have a material impact on our existing remediation costs in California.
-The U.S. Environmental Protection Agency (U.S. EPA) is considering whether to regulate hexavalent chromium.
+In addition to the proceedings and potential proceedings discussed above, California previously established a maximum level of the contaminant hexavalent chromium in drinking water of 10 parts per billion (ppb).
+Recently, this standard was successfully challenged by the California Manufacturers and Technology Association (CMTA) for failure to conduct the required economic feasibility analysis.
+In response to the court's ruling, the State Water Resources Control Board (State Board) withdrew the hexavalent chromium standard from the published regulations, leaving only the 50 ppb standard for total chromium.
+The State Board has indicated it will work to re-establish a hexavalent chromium standard.
+If the standard for hexavalent chromium is re-established at 10 ppb or above, it will not have a material impact on our existing remediation costs in California.
+Further, the U.S. Environmental Protection Agency (U.S. EPA) is considering whether to regulate hexavalent chromium.

-In addition, California is reevaluating its existing drinking water standard of 6 ppb for perchlorate, and the U.S. EPA is taking steps to regulate perchlorate in drinking water.
+California is also reevaluating its existing drinking water standard of 6 ppb for perchlorate, and the U.S. EPA is taking steps to regulate perchlorate in drinking water.
 If substantially lower standards are adopted, in either California or at the federal level for perchlorate or for hexavalent chromium, we expect a material increase in our estimates for environmental liabilities and the related assets for the portion of the increased costs that are probable of future recovery in the pricing of our products and services for the U.S. Government.
 The amount that would be allocable to our non-U.S. Government contracts or that is determined to not be recoverable under U.S. Government contracts would be expensed, which may have a material effect on our earnings in any particular interim reporting period.